 - Create a comfortable environment in your home so that you can spend your time recovering without distractions or stress.
 You can do things like clean the house, prepare healthy food so you don’t have to cook, arrange for childcare and fill any prescriptions.

-- You won’t be able to sit on your buttocks after surgery so make sure you have pillows, blankets and anything else you’ll need to be comfortable.
+- You won’t be able to sit on your buttocks after the procedure so make sure you have pillows, blankets and anything else you’ll need to be comfortable.

-- If you don’t have enough fat on your body to harvest, you may be asked to gain some weight before your surgery.
+- If you don’t have enough fat on your body to harvest, you may be asked to gain some weight beforehand.
 However, Dr. Gartner will let you know if you need to do this.

 1. General anesthesia is administered.

-There are two parts of your surgery: liposuction and fat injections to your buttocks.
+There are two parts of your procedure: fat removal and injections to your buttocks.

-First, incisions are made in the donor site from which fat is to be harvested, using standard liposuction techniques.
+First, incisions are made in the donor site from which fat is to be harvested, using standard lipoplasty techniques.
 These areas are most often the abdomen, waist, and back.
 The thighs may also be targeted.
-(The fat in the breasts cannot be harvested, however.)
+(We cannot harvest from your breasts, however.)
 A maximum of five liters of aspirate can be removed in one surgery for the average patient.
 The incisions are sutured.

-After the harvested fat is purified with a handheld centrifuge, small pearl size drops of fat are injected in different layers of tissues in the buttocks, but all near a blood supply to ensure the fat will survive.
+After the harvested fat is purified with a handheld centrifuge, small pearl size drops are injected in different layers of tissues in the buttocks, but all near a blood supply.
 The layering method of the micro-droplet technique creates a smooth and rounded buttock that is more even in shape.
 It also reduces the risk of contour irregularities.

-What’s great about the Brazilian butt lift procedure is that you’ll be able to see an instant improvement of your body contour right after your surgery, before swelling and bruising set in.
+What’s great about Brazilian butt lift procedures is that you’ll be able to see an instant improvement of your body contour right after your surgery, before swelling and bruising set in.

 - Make sure to follow all of Dr. Gartner’s post-surgery instructions to facilitate your recovery.